UNIS-Svalbard-Weather-Information/swi-sentinel-processing/README.md

-# swi-sentinel-processing
+# Sentinel Imagery Processing

-Repository to create latest updated aerial imagery using Sentinel Date
+This repository provide a tool to prepare latest satelite imagery using the Sentinel imagery.